-In addition, during the year 2021, the Bank adopted the accounting guidance in determining the staging and the provisioning of loans to customers for debtors meeting the criteria for relief measures in accordance with the BOT's circulars, as described in Note 1.4.23 to the financial statements.
-For the year 2022, the Bank has only adopted treatments regarding significant increase in credit risk according to the appendix to the circular of the BOT No. BOT.RPD2.C.
+In addition, the Bank has adopted treatments regarding significant increase in credit risk according to the appendix to the circular of the BOT No. BOT.RPD2.C.
 802/2564 to assess whether a debtor is to move to under-performing stage or Stage 2 for some types of loans.